shap/shap/README.md

 ---
 <a href="https://travis-ci.org/slundberg/shap"><img src="https://travis-ci.org/slundberg/shap.svg?branch=master"></a>

 **SHAP (SHapley Additive exPlanations)** explains the output of any machine learning model using expectations and Shapley values.
-It is the only possible consistent and locally accurate additive feature attribution method based on expectations (see [SHAP paper](https://arxiv.org/abs/1705.07874) for details).
+SHAP unifies aspects of several previous methods and represents the only possible consistent and locally accurate additive feature attribution method based on expectations (see [SHAP paper](https://arxiv.org/abs/1705.07874) for details).